PacificCommunity/ofp-sam-amped/AMPLE/inst/introtext/comparing_performance.md

 As mentioned above, there are seven performance indicators.
 This means that there is a lot of information to process (seven time periods, with three time periods for as many HCRs as are in your basket).

 To help, you can de-select performance indicators using the menu on the left.
-You will need to decide which of these performance indicators are most important (which will depend on your fishery objectives) and only focus on those by de-selecting those that are less important.
+You will need to decide which of these performance indicators are the most important (which will depend on your fishery objectives) and only focus on those by de-selecting those that are less important.
-For example, if CPUE (catch rates) and catch stability are the most important consideration, de-select all other performance indicators leaving just two.
+For example, if *CPUE* (catch rates) and *catch stability* are your most important consideration, de-select all other performance indicators leaving just two.

 It is also possible to de-select HCRs using the menu on the left.
-This allows you to elimate HCRs that do not perform as well as others.
+This allows you to eliminate HCRs that do not perform as well as others and do not meet your objectives.
-By progressively eliminating HCRs you don't want you will eventually arrive at the one that you want to adopt (unless none of them make the grade - in which case go back to the **HCR selection** tab and try out some more HCRs.)
+By progressively eliminating HCRs you will eventually arrive at the one that you want to adopt (unless none of them make the grade - in which case go back to the **HCR selection** tab and try out some more HCRs.)

-### Bar charts, box plots and tables
+## Bar charts, box plots and tables

 As well as the bar charts, you can view as box plots.
 Go to the **Performance indicators - box plots** tab at the top of the app.
 You can now see the range of values for each indicator, not just the average value.

 Additionally, you can view the results in a table in the **Performance indicators - table** tab.

-## Tutorial

-A more detailed tutorial can be found at these links: